g3th/IPVanish-Client/README.md

 Finally, sysctl.conf will be accessed to set/unset variable ```net.ipv6.conf.all.disable_ipv6```.

+These steps have been taken in order to prevent dns requests from leaking.
+Visit ```dnscheck.tools``` to double-check.

 ### Note

 OpenVPN and systemd-resolved should be installed on your linux system.